Harvey Andrews

 Harvey John Andrews (born 7 May 1943 in Stechford, Birmingham) is an English singer-songwriter and poet.
 Andrews has produced 16 albums singing his own songs, many of which have also been recorded by other artists.

+Andrews began his career in 1964 and became a full-time musician in 1966.
+He is known for his collaboration on the musical Go Play Up Your Own End, which has been well-received in the Midlands, and his musical memoir, "Gold Star to the Ozarks."
+Andrews retired from full-time concert performances in 2012.
+Throughout his career, he has appeared at numerous festivals, on television shows, and hosted radio programs.
+He is the father of author Scott K. Andrews and was voted International Artiste of the Year in the 1996 Canadian Porcupine Awards for folk music.

 Career

 From 1964, Andrews supported his nascent career as a singer-songwriter by working as a schoolteacher, before becoming a full-time professional musician in 1966.

 He collaborated on a successful musical depicting life growing up in Birmingham in the 1940s and 1950s.
 Go Play Up Your Own End has been well received across the Midlands, especially in its production in 2006 featuring Jasper Carrot in a major role, but has yet to make the transfer to London.
 The musical has played at the Birmingham Repertory Theatre, the Birmingham Hippodrome and the Alexandra Theatre, thus setting a record of having been staged at every one of the second city's major theatres.

 In 2007, he published a musical memoir, "Gold Star to the Ozarks".
 Harvey retired from full-time concert performances in October 2012 with a series of concerts at The Guild Hall, Lichfield.